Everything you need to know about the DFX Automated Market Maker, (AMM).

-We have designed the DFX AMM to optimize for the forex use case and it is not meant to be a generalized AMM.
+We have designed the DFX AMM specifically optimized for the forex use case and it is not meant to be a generalized AMM.
 This new AMM is uniquely built for low volatility trading of currency pairs.

 We leverage an oracle powered by ChainLink to provide external FX price feeds into the pricing engine.